pi-star-2025/pi_star/rock_candy.md

 The pelvis is just a huge ear.

-So possbility of hell (schizophrenia) twisted and screwed into everyone's deep belly/deep ear (via the umbilical chord)
+So the possbilities of hell (schizophrenia) twisted and screwed into everyone's deep belly/deep ear (via the umbilical chord)

 The belly button of everyone changes based on the star's projections of our earth going to hell.